What is an Original Artwork?

 This means there is a distinction between the original graphic print (the original lithograph) and the copies, which are frequently produced at a later stage.
 These are multiplied as an offset-, grano-, chromo- or photo lithograph.
 Being aware of these differences, it is easy to spot the signs of a reproduction in descriptions of works.
 In general, the original lithograph is the only realisation of an artistic idea, which has not been produced by any other means or technique.

 In the strictest definition of the original, the artistic intention as well as the multiplication must have been undertaken by the artist themselves.
 However, even with these pointers, the search is not always straightforward.
 Some artists employ a bulk printing process on purpose, like Sigmar Polke did in his 1972 series of offset lithographies titled “Weekend”.
 So while a reproduction can also be called an art print, this may not apply in cases where this print is in fact the original manifestation of the artwork.

 The more famous an artist, the more unauthorized or fake reproductions flood the market.
 To complicate matters, there are also legal new editions, genuine re-prints made or approved by an artist or their estate.
 Even though these re-prints are supposed have dimensions larger or smaller than the originals, this is often not the case.
 This creates further confusion.

 Tactics of deception

-In the event of a buy all pertaining documents and invoices should be kept in any case, especially any certificates of authenticity, which will ideally have been issued before the sale.
+In the event of purchase, all pertaining documents and invoices should be kept, especially any certificates of authenticity, which will ideally have been issued before the sale.
 The most crucial piece of evidence is always a mention and comparison of the edition number in an official catalogue of works by the artist, as well as exact information about the signature and origin of a specific print.